-Welcome to the chemo-informatics and computational drug design course site
+Welcome to the Chemoinformatics and Computational Drug Design course

-This course introduces computational drug design and chemo-informatics — disciplines that use computer simulations and data analysis to discover and develop new medicines.
-You will learn how to model drug–target interactions, screen chemical libraries, and identify molecular candidates with therapeutic potential.
-The focus lies on digital tools and computational methods that streamline the drug discovery process before compounds move to experimental validation.
+This course introduces computational drug design and chemoinformatics, disciplines that use computer simulations and data analysis to discover and develop new medicines.
+You will learn how to model drug-target interactions, screen chemical libraries, and identify molecular candidates with therapeutic potential.
+The course focuses on digital tools and computational methods that streamline the drug discovery process before compounds proceed to experimental validation.

 All course materials and code examples are available in this repository.
 The course is part of the Master of Biotechnology and the Master of Drug Development: Pharmacist programmes at the University of Antwerp.

-This course illustrates a typical workflow used in computational drug design.
-Throughout the course, this workflow is demonstrated using the enzyme trypsin as a model system, for which potential inhibitors will be identified and evaluated.
-The objective is not only to understand the individual computational techniques, but also to see how they fit together into a coherent drug discovery pipeline.
-Students are encouraged to use this example as inspiration for applying the same strategy to their own protein target.
-A typical workflow consists of four main steps: (1) gathering and analysing prior knowledge about the protein of interest and preparing its crystal structure for computational studies; (2) preparing a ligand database for subsequent docking experiments; (3) performing molecular docking to identify promising candidate molecules; and (4) refining and validating the results through molecular dynamics (MD) simulations.
+This course follows a typical workflow in computational drug design.
+Throughout the course, this workflow is demonstrated using the MDM2-P53 protein-protein interaction as a test system, for which potential inhibitors are identified and evaluated.
+The objective is not only to understand individual computational techniques, but also to see how they integrate into a coherent drug discovery pipeline.
+Students are encouraged to use this example as inspiration for applying the same strategy to their own protein targets.
+A typical workflow consists of the following steps:

 Before you start